 Figma Design

-Figma’s core product is a design editor that allows users to create, prototype, and iterate on designs in real time within a web browser, unlike traditional design software which works offline and does not allow real-time and multiuser collaboration.
+Figma Design remains the core of Figma’s product suite, serving as the foundation for its broader ecosystem, which now includes FigJam, Dev Mode, Sites, Make, Buzz, and Draw.
+Figma Design enables users to create, prototype, and iterate on designs in real time within a web browser, unlike traditional design software that works offline and lacks multiuser collaboration.
 Figma provides solutions for multiple product development tasks such as design, prototyping, developer mode, and design systems.

 Source: Figma

 Design: Figma supports creating high-fidelity mockups.
-Its design tool includes pre-loaded frames, which allows users to begin designing by adding a frame, marking a part of the canvas.
+Its design tool includes pre-loaded frames, or individual design panes, which serve as the basic building block for designs.
 These frames can then contain other frames and sections, allowing users to create complex designs while retaining coherence.
 Figma’s design tool also offers intelligent alignment of components through auto-layout.

 Like branching in code development tools, Figma also offers the ability to branch from a main design and add updates to the main design through merging.
 Like its other design tool competitors, Figma also offers a vector drawing tool.
 Users can switch between different views, such as desktop, tablet, and mobile, to ensure that their designs are responsive and optimized for various screen sizes.
 Figma also allows users to “Spotlight” themselves, allowing other collaborators on the file to follow each movement they make on a canvas, including things like zooming in or switching pages.